 After a "mini-stroke" a person is at twice the risk of suffering a heart attack as the general population, according to new research from the Mayo Clinic.

 Important - if you have a mini-stroke, see your physician immediately even if you are feeling better.

-- Q Should I be worried about my risk of a heart attack?
+- Q Who is at risk of a heart attack?

 - Q Can grief cause a heart attack?

-- Q Can being struck by lightning cause a heart attack?
+- Q Can sex cause a heart attack?

 - Q Will I increase my risk of heart attack if I stop taking aspirin?